nimbix/jardoc/docs/apps_tutorial.md

 You can close webshell tab anytime, and rejoin later.
 Of course, do not give the link to any users!

-Once server must be shutdown (upgrade, maintenance, etc.), ensure all users are aware of the shutdown, then use command `stop` to ensure server save chunks before stopping gracefully.
+Whenever the server is shutdown (upgrade, maintenance, etc.), ensure that all the users are aware of the shutdown, then use command `stop` to enable the server to save chunks before stopping gracefully.

 Note that to allow advanced server usage, like modding, etc., we could also propose a full remote desktop for this application, etc.